Felteng/to-do-list/README.md

 15. Deploy manually by choosing a branch to deploy from and click 'Deploy Branch'.

 16. I also enabled automatic deploys for whenever a push is made to 'main' branch.
 This is however optional.

+### Local deployment

+1. Open a terminal in the workspace.

+2. To exectute the program from the file it's written in type:
+    - python name_of_file.py ("run.py" in this projects case).

 ## Credits